ehochw01/code-quiz/README.md

 I used a possibly overly-convoluted global questions object array so that the quiz will still work if questions want to be added later, or if questions want to be changed.

 I ran out of time to add styling, so for now it is just basic HTML.
+There is very minimal styling in the assets/style.css file.

+Javscript can be found in assets/script.js.